robotNoir/robotNoir.github.io/_posts/2018-02-19-latex-for-chemistry-getting-started.md

 title: 'LaTeX for Chemistry #1 - Getting Started'
 tags:
   - LaTeX
+description: >-
-description: A beginners guide to writing a synthetic chemistry report or thesis in LaTeX.
+  A beginners guide to utilising LaTex to write a synthetic chemistry report.
+  This post covers how to get LaTeX, setting up a text editor, version control/backup and setting up a basic TeX document.
 ---
 For those unfamiliar, LaTeX is a sort of document preparation system that yields really high quality published documents.
 It's used for a lot of technical and scientific documentation including by a number of big journals.